vipul2802/o365hq.com/content/blog/Microsoft Stream.md

 to videos.

 Groups help manage videos, monitor access, and define owners and members.
-They are based on *Office 365 Groups*.
-So, if a group exists in Stream, a new *Office 365 Group* is also created, giving it an email address, calendar, etc. Each group also has its own mini video portal, with current and new content in the group.
+They are based on *Microsoft 365 Groups*.
+So, if a group exists in Stream, a new *Microsoft 365 Group* is also created, giving it an email address, calendar, etc. Each group also has its own mini video portal, with current and new content in the group.